-D. Procedure for Adjusting Grievances.
-Both the AAPOPA and the AIRPORT AUTHORITY agree that it is in the party's best interest to resolve disputes at the lowest level.
-Prior to the submission of a formal grievance, the Supervisor and an officer may attempt to resolve any questions, problems, or misunderstandings that have arisen.
-However, a written grievance must still be submitted within ten (10) days of the date the grievant knew, or reasonably should have known, of the event giving rise to the grievance.
+F. Procedure for Adjusting Grievances.
+Both the AAPOPA and the AIRPORT AUTHORITY agree that it is in the party's best interest to resolve disputes at the lowest level and that this should be done within the ten (10) day time frame stated in Section C, above.